Sung-Huan/ANNOgesic/docs/source/test_case.rst

 Generating annotation files
 ---------------------------

 We have fasta files of our target strain now.
 We can use them to generate our annotation files.
-If the annotaion files retrieved from NCBI is exactly what you want, you can skip this step.
+If the annotation files retrieved from NCBI is exactly what you want, you can skip this step.

 Before we running this subcommand, we have to modify environment paths of `RATT <http://ratt.sourceforge.net/>`_.
-If you execute ANNOgesic by using docker container, the path is alread setted.
+If you execute ANNOgesic by using docker container, the path is already set.
 If you setup ANNOgesic by yourself, please check
 `RATT <http://ratt.sourceforge.net/>`_ to set your environment paths properly.